lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
 * Changed the dice mechanic slightly, increasing successes.
-* Attributes have been expanded, and are no longer locked after chargen.
+* Attributes have been expanded, and you can now raise them with XP.
 * Background and Language skills now have more descriptive ratings.
 * New XP system, making it easier to raise other skills while waiting for a big raise.
 * Quirks are gone, replaced by RP Hooks.